ntop/PF_RING/doc/README.fiberblaze.md

 ```

 # Receive Traffic
-The naming convention for RX is fbcard:CARD_ID:GROUP_NAME:GROUP_RING_ID where CARD_ID is the id of the card we want to open, GROUP_NAME is the name of the group specified in fbcard.cfg used by configurecard, and RING_ID (in case of traffic hashing, i.e. Fiberblaze's RSS) if the id of the PRBs.
+The naming convention for RX is fbcard:CARD_ID:GROUP_NAME:GROUP_RING_ID where CARD_ID is the id of the card we want to open, GROUP_NAME is the name of the group specified in the configuration file fbcard.cfg used by configurecard, and RING_ID (in case of traffic hashing, i.e. Fiberblaze's RSS) if the id of the PRBs.

-Example if you have set in fbcard.cfg
+For example, if you have the following configuration in /opt/fiberblaze/fbcard.cfg:

 ```
 prbGroup "b"